 What if I don't remember the exact date or details of the incident?

-Tell us as much as you can remember.
+Try to find the information by doing appropriate searches - through the DMV, court records, etc. If you still cannot find any information, tell us as much as you can remember.
 If you need to estimate the date, exact charge, location, fine imposed, etc., please do so to the best of your ability, and let us know you're not 100% sure of certain details.
 For example: "Sometime in late 2014, I received a speeding ticket for going about 15 miles above the limit in Reno, Nevada.
 I paid a fine of approximately $150.
 The Nevada DMV did not have any record of the ticket."

 I did not disclose an incident when I applied because the charges were dismissed or I was found not guilty.
 Do I need to amend to disclose this?